vdimitar/AssignmentOne/README.md

 ## Product Page

-Inside the product page we can show more information of each product using `sessionstogare` which is a javascript functionality to get and store an item and be available only during the session, if we close the page the item will be cleared.
+Inside the product page we can show more information of each product using DATABASE which is a PHP functionality to get and store an item .
-With this line of code `sessionStorage.selected = JSON.stringify(products[index]);` we populate the `sessionstorage` key `selecteditems` and then we are able to access it anywhere during the current session.

 Another functionality we have is "Add to cart" which uses a `localstorage` functionality of the javascript programming language which stores an item in the local storage and it can be available all over the pages and display it, In our case we store the products the users wish to buy and they are displayed in the cart page.
 In order to clear that we need to call ``localstorage.clean()`` which clears the stored items.